captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-I’m a man, Walter -- of course I get it up.
+I’m a man, Walter—of course I get it up.

 ---

 ## POPS:
 Well I don’t!
-The last 8 years of my wife’s life -- after the shooting --
+The last 8 years of my wife’s life—after the shooting—

 ---

-I couldn’t do nothing with her ‘cept drink tea and play scrabble if you get my meaning -- and that ain’t the half of it.
+I couldn’t do nothing with her ‘cept drink tea and play scrabble if you get my meaning—and that ain’t the half of it.

 ---